Tyler Denton: King's Lynn Town

 On 18 January 2021, Denton signed for fellow National League side King's Lynn Town after his release from Chesterfield.
 He scored his first goal for the club on 27 February, in a 2–2 draw with Weymouth at The Walks.
 He played 28 games for the "Linnets" in the second half of the 2020–21 season, though admitted that the team were playing for little more than personal pride after relegation was cancelled due to the leagues below abandoning their seasons.
 He played 28 games as King's Lynn were relegated at the end of the 2021–22 season and had his contract extended by manager Tommy Widdrington.
 He made 37 appearances in the 2022–23 campaign, including in the 4–1 defeat to Kidderminster Harriers in the semi-finals of the National League North play-offs.
 Upon Denton's departure from the club, owner Stephen Cleeve said that the player's travel time from his home in York was a factor in his decision to leave King's Lynn.

 Scunthorpe United

 On 16 May 2023, he was announced as a player at newly relegated National League North club Scunthorpe United, with a contract to start on 1 July.
 He played 44 of United's 46 league games in the 2023–24 season, helping Scunthorpe to qualify for the play-offs with a second-place finish.
 However, he did not feature in the semi-final defeat to Boston United at Glanford Park.
 He was named in the National League North Team of the Year, alongside teammates Jacob Butterfield and Danny Whitehall.
-He made 42 league appearances in the 2024–25 season as Scunthrope again qualified for the play-offs.
+He made 42 league appearances in the 2024–25 season as Scunthorpe again qualified for the play-offs.
 He went on to start in the play-off final as promotion was secured with a 2–1 win over Chester.
+He played 40 league games in the 2025–26 campaign.
+Scunthorpe reached the National League play-off semi-finals, where they were beaten by Rochdale.